KesseNones/LmaoProgrammingLanguage/README.md

 5040 func call isEven ;

 //Local variables can be created and mutated over and over!
-0 loc mak i ;

 //A two-level loop that showcases a nested local variable structure.
 // This also has huge memory leakage.
 See if you can fix it!
+0 loc mak i ;
-"COUNTING TO 55 in base 6!"
-loc get i ;
+"COUNTING TO 55 in base 6!" printLine loc get i ;
 6 <
 while